rkschroeder/DataPractice/README.md

 The projects span different domains such as mental health, sales data analysis, and more.
 Each project is contained in its own directory with its respective code, data, and documentation.

+For each project, I created a virtual environment using Conda (via Miniconda).
+The library versions vary by project and are specified in the corresponding requirements.txt file.

 ## Project1: Motorcycle Sales Analysis

 This project analyzes sales data from a motorcycle parts.
 It includes creating a database, data retrieving and creating visualizations